Obituary of Doug Loughery

 Doug is survived by his wife, Joyce; sons, Bruce (Marsha) and Richard (Catherine) Loughery; daughters Cathy (Wayne) Love and Brenda Loughery; grandchildren: Michael (Alix) Loughery, Kristen Loughery, Erin (Evan) Loughery, Katie (Evan) Loughery, Jennie Loughery, Charlotte Loughery, Simon Loughery, Adam (Kaysie) Bouchard, Robbie Loughery and Rachel Loughery; great-grandchildren: Nathan Morrell, Makayla Morrell, Lexi Loughery, Liam Loughery and Lincoln Loughery; Ella and Madilyn Arsenault, Shayne and Gage Bouchard as well as several nieces and nephews.
 Besides his parents, Doug was predeceased by his son Wendell Loughery; brothers: Arthur and Bill Loughery; and his sisters: Dorothy Vaughan and Carol Lalonde.

 Arrangements are under the care of Kennebecasis Funeral Home, 152 Pettingill Rd.
 Quispamsis (506-849-2119).
 With visitation from 2:00 – 4:00 PM and 6:00 – 8:00 PM on Monday, March 13, 2023.
 A funeral service will be held from Kennebecasis Funeral Home Chapel on Tuesday, March 14, 2023, at 11:30 AM.
-Interment will take place in Mosher Hill Cemetery in the Spring.
+Interment will take place in Mosher Hill Cemetery on Monday, May 22, 2023, at 1:00 PM.
+(To get to Mosher Hill Cemetery, head towards St. Martin's on Route 111 and then continuing on Route 111, you will see Mosher Hill Rd. take that road and follow straight to the cemetery.)
 For those who wish donations may be made to the Multiple Sclerosis Society or the Canadian Cancer Society.
 Online condolences may be placed at: www.KennebecasisFH.com

 Whether you're seeking the comfort of familiar tradition or an entirely unique celebration we are prepared to help.